 The Company has property, machinery breakdown and business interruption ("BI") insurance on its generation assets, property and substations.
-Terms and coverages on property, machinery breakdown and BI insurance include a maximum per single occurrence limit of \$100 million.
-In addition to this coverage, the Company also holds an excess layer of insurance on property, machinery breakdown and BI for an additional \$100 million limit on property, machinery breakdown and BI (excluding windstorm, earth movement and flood).
+Terms and coverages include a maximum limit per single occurrence of \$100 million.
+In addition to this coverage, the Company holds an excess layer of insurance for an additional \$100 million limit on property, machinery breakdown and BI (excluding windstorm, earth movement and flood).
 BI insurance includes all gross profits up to a 24-month indemnity period with a 45-day deductible waiting period for Named Windstorm, Earthquake and Flood and 60 days otherwise.
 All T&D assets outside of 1,000 feet from the boundaries of the main plant and substations are excluded, as the cost of such coverage is not considered economical.
 Each "loss occurrence" is subject to a deductible of \$1.0 million, except for windstorm and earth movement (including hurricane) for which the deductible is 2% of the value of each location that suffers loss, but subject to a minimum deductible of \$1.0 million and maximum deductible of \$4.0 million.
 The Company maintains insurance coverage to cover weather risks that management believes is proper and consistent with insurance policies obtained by similar companies.